Ommel-Samvirke/OmmelSamvirke/Docs/Features/Pages/Commands.md

 - Delete a page ❌
 - Update the Data of a ContentBlockData element (Probably needs an update action for each type) ❌
-- Save a page: Updates should not be saved immediately, a copy of the page should be saved each time a ContentBlockData element is edited.
+- Save a page ❌
+- Save temporary page: Updates should not be saved immediately, a temporary copy of the page should be saved each time a ContentBlockData element is edited.
 Only when a "Save" button is clicked, should the temporary page overwrite the original page. ❌
 - Add page to history: Save all published versions of a page in a table ❌